douglasgreen/outlines/science/physics.en.md

 **Velocity**: The speed of an object in a particular direction.

 **Wavelength**: The distance between successive crests of a wave, especially points in a sound wave or electromagnetic wave.

+## Frequently Asked Questions

+1. **What is physics?**
+   - Physics is the science that studies matter, energy, and the fundamental forces of the universe, exploring concepts such as force, energy, mass, and charge.

+2. **What is the theory of relativity?**
+   - Einstein's theory of relativity comes in two parts: special relativity, which deals with objects moving at constant speed in a straight line, and general relativity, which describes gravity as the curvature of spacetime caused by mass.

+3. **What is quantum mechanics?**
+   - Quantum mechanics is the branch of physics dealing with the behavior of matter and light on the atomic and subatomic scale, where particles exhibit wave-particle duality.

+4. **What are Newton's three laws of motion?**
+   - Newton's three laws describe the motion of massive bodies: (1) a body at rest stays at rest unless acted upon by an external force, (2) Force equals mass times acceleration (F=ma), and (3) For every action, there is an equal and opposite reaction.

+5. **What is the speed of light?**
+   - The speed of light in a vacuum is approximately 299,792 kilometers per second (186,282 miles per second).

+6. **What is a black hole?**
+   - A black hole is a region of spacetime exhibiting gravitational acceleration so strong that nothing—no particles or electromagnetic radiation such as light—can escape from it.

+7. **What is the Standard Model of particle physics?**
+   - The Standard Model is a theory concerning the electromagnetic, weak, and strong nuclear interactions, which mediate the dynamics of the known subatomic particles.

+8. **What is dark matter?**
+   - Dark matter is a form of matter thought to account for approximately 85% of the matter in the universe.
+It is invisible and does not emit light or energy, making it hard to detect.

+9. **What is the difference between classical and quantum physics?**
+   - Classical physics deals with the macroscopic world and is based on laws that are deterministic and predictable.
+Quantum physics deals with the microscopic world, where outcomes are often probabilistic and particles exhibit wave-particle duality.

+10. **What is the Big Bang Theory?**
+    - The Big Bang Theory is the prevailing cosmological model explaining the existence of the observable universe from the earliest known periods through its subsequent large-scale evolution.

+11. **How do magnets work?**
+    - Magnets work due to the motion of electric charges.
+Every electron in an atom behaves like a tiny magnet.
+When most of the electrons in an atom spin in the same direction, they create a magnetic force.

+12. **What is a photon?**
+    - A photon is a particle representing a quantum of light or other electromagnetic radiation.
+It carries energy proportional to the radiation frequency but has zero rest mass.

+13. **What is the uncertainty principle?**
+    - The uncertainty principle, formulated by Werner Heisenberg, states that the position and the velocity of an object cannot both be measured exactly, at the same time, even in theory.

+14. **What is the Doppler Effect?**
+    - The Doppler Effect refers to the change in wave frequency during the relative motion between a wave source and its observer.

+15. **What are the four fundamental forces of nature?**
+    - The four fundamental forces are gravity, electromagnetism, the weak nuclear force, and the strong nuclear force.

+16. **What is a wave-particle duality?**
+    - Wave-particle duality is the concept in quantum mechanics that every particle or quantum entity may be described as either a particle or a wave.

+17. **What is entropy?**
+    - Entropy is a measure of the disorder or randomness in a system.
+It is a central concept in the second law of thermodynamics.

+18. **What is Schrödinger's cat?**
+    - Schrödinger's cat is a thought experiment that illustrates the concept of superposition in quantum mechanics, where a cat in a box can be both dead and alive until the box is opened.

+19. **What are quarks and leptons?**
+    - Quarks and leptons are the basic building blocks of matter.
+Quarks combine to form protons and neutrons, while leptons include electrons and neutrinos.

+20. **What is antimatter?**
+    - Antimatter is material composed of antiparticles, which have the same mass as particles of ordinary matter but opposite charge and quantum spin.
+When a particle and its antiparticle meet, they annihilate each other.